weirdnik/plib/README.md

 ## TODO

+### Major

 * Plib was written and deployed as Plum.ME using Django 1.3 and 1.4 features.
 The main TODO is to port it to a modern Django version.

+* There are no tests at all, at least some test code should be introduced.

+* The frontend needs much work.
+It was coded by someone (`^alex`) with only superificial knowledge of frontend programming with some CSS fixes from other users.

+### Minor

 * The visitors list is missing from the cockpit.

 * The URL shortener is missing.

 * Separate message box (aggregation of private and public direct messages) would be useful.

-* The frontend needs much work.
-It was coded by someone (`^alex`) with only superificial knowledge of frontend programming with some CSS fixes from other users.

 * BLIP had an extensive API used by independent mobile apps.
 There is no API.